 This not only helps you understand specific risks and opportunities now, but also helps you manage them into the future to ensure cultural stability across the company.
 In addition, the trends analysis can also help you determine if budgets and priorities are aligned for what is needed to support daily operations at each facility.

 5. Eliminates bias of self-audits

 In our experience, EHS self-audits can become an internal power struggle, resulting in suspect data that is often a poor indicator of the true status of compliance and EHS culture maturation.

 As mentioned above, EHS FleX matches you with an objective, third-party consultant who can provide immediate support, answer critical questions and help you navigate compliance and cultural nuances present at your facilities.

 After surveying facility personnel, engaging your management team, and evaluating your programs, you will have a wealth of data at your fingertips—illuminating where cultural building needs to occur.

 After analyzing that data, your EHS FleX consultant will deliver specific recommendations on how to tackle gaps and opportunities, prioritized by level of risk.

 Every company has a culture.
 But the question is whether your culture supports your EHS objectives.
 Recognizing and managing your company’s culture is critical to understanding and managing EHS performance.
 EHS FleX aims to help you do precisely that.

 To see EHS FleX in action, read our case study to learn how it addressed the unique needs of three companies.

-To learn more about how EHS FleX can give you the insights you need to enhance EHS culture, make resource allocation decisions, and gain baseline intel on building a global program, visit our EHS FleX service page or listen to our introductory webinar.
+To learn more about how EHS FleX can give you the insights you need to enhance EHS culture, make resource allocation decisions, and gain baseline intel on building a global program, visit our EHS FleX service page.

 Want more news and insights like this?